 DIM supports healthy hormonal balance and promotes healthy estrogen levels

-Like estrogen, DIM can be metabolised only by a special class of cytochrome enzymes that reside in cell membranes in the non-water part of cells.
-This special metabolic pathway for DIM, and the enzymes involved, precisely overlap with the pathway needed for healthy estrogen metabolism.
+Like estrogen, DIM can be metabolised only by a particular class of cytochrome enzymes that reside in cell membranes in the non-water part of cells.
+This unique metabolic pathway for DIM and the enzymes involved overlap with the path needed for healthy estrogen metabolism.